France

 However, the UCC and its delegated regulation granted a transitional period to Member States to develop and adapt their IT systems by 31 December 2025, with the aim of dematerialising and facilitating the exchange of information between them.

 France will soon be offering a new customs clearance service, DELTA I/E (import/export).
-This service will gradually become the norm and will eventually replace all existing customs clearance applications (DELTA G, ECS BC, DELTA X import and DELTA X export).
+This service will gradually become the norm and will eventually replace all existing customs clearance applications (DELTA G, ECS BC, DELTA X import, and DELTA X export).

-Within the framework of DELTA I/E, the current customs declaration (Single Administrative Document - SAD) will be replaced by an electronic message including approximately 120 data elements.
+Within the framework of DELTA I/E, the current customs declaration (Single Administrative Document or SAD) will be replaced by an electronic message including approximately 120 data elements.
 Postponed several times, DELTA I/E is due to come into force progressively from November 2024 in France.

 Excise duties

-Amended Council Directive (EU) 2020/262 of 19 December 2019 establishing the general arrangements for excise duty came into force on 13 February 2023 and replaces Council Directive 2008/118/EC of 16 December 2008, providing in particular for the dematerialisation of the Simplified Accompanying Document (SAD) via the entry into force of the Simplified Electronic Administrative Document ("SEAD").
+Amended Council Directive (EU) 2020/262 of 19 December 2019 establishing the general arrangements for excise duty came into force on 13 February 2023 and replaces Council Directive 2008/118/EC of 16 December 2008, providing, in particular, for the dematerialisation of the Simplified Accompanying Document (SAD) via the entry into force of the Simplified Electronic Administrative Document (SEAD).

-For this type of flow, the use of a dematerialized accompanying document is compulsory.
+For this type of flow, the use of a dematerialised accompanying document is compulsory.
 As in the case of movements under suspension, the new SEAD implies the need for discharge, as well as the deferral of compulsory information for the purposes of electronic monitoring.